adrelanos/aeternity-wiki/Glossary.md

 depending on the policy used by the cryptocurrency in question, and whether all of the coins have already been successfully mined.

+### BTC

+BTC is a common unit used to designate one bitcoin.

 ***

 ## C